Tucson radio station launches effort to feed health care workers, first responders

 To donate to “Drive Thru for Tucson’s Frontline” visit the GoFundMe at tinyurl.com/s8jkrk4.

-KDRI The Drive, owned by Tucson business titan Fletcher McCusker and longtime Tucson radio personalities Bobby Rich and Jim Arnold, went live last August on 101.7 FM and AM830 from Broadway and Scott downtown.
-The station also is streamed at thedrivetucson.com
+KDRI The Drive, owned by Tucson business titan Fletcher McCusker and longtime Tucson radio personalities Bobby Rich and Jim Arnold, went live in August on 101.7 FM and AM-830 from Broadway and Scott downtown.
+The station also is streamed at Thedrivetucson.com

 Contact reporter Cathalena E. Burch at cburch@tucson.com or 573-4642.
 On Twitter @Starburch